Key takeaways from Cop27 final agreement

 There was a failure to progress from Glasgow, with the Sharm agreement simply repeating the call for “accelerating efforts towards the phasedown of unabated coal power and phase-out of inefficient fossil fuel subsidies”.

-The document again called for providing “targeted support to the poorest and most vulnerable in line with national circumstances and recognizing the need for support towards a just transition”.
+The document again called for providing “targeted support to the poorest and most vulnerable in line with national circumstances and recognising the need for support towards a just transition”.

 Earlier this week, India, supported by several countries and the European Union, proposed a statement on “phasing down” all fossil fuels in the Cop27 agreement.